pgimby/pjl-web/README.md

 ##### LabDB.noDuplicateIDs(log_file=None)
 > Checks if the database contains any duplicate lab IDs.
-Returns True if no duplicates found, False if duplicates found. if `log` is None then error log is printed to the console.
+Returns True if no duplicates found, False if duplicates found. if `log_file` is `None` then error log is printed to the console.
 If a file object is passed as an argument then the error log is written to that file.

 ```
 db = LabDB("../labDB.xml")